 Public consultations involved the policies which the pedestrian crossing review helps to deliver rather than the review process itself.
 Lack of infrastructure, safety and lack of education were identified through consultations for the LTP3 as the main the barriers to walking and cycling.
 The Vision for Leeds and its objectives mentioned above were developed in consultations with local residents.
-The guidelines upon which the review is conducted were revised in 2002 and 2008 to give a more flexible approach.
+The review framework was revised in 2016 to give a more flexible approach, and to specifically include needs of older people, disabled people and children.